0xFFrancesco/Node-Get-Financial-Stats/readme.md

 ##### It doesn't read the Ticker:

-It may be possible that Google Finance doesn't find your defined Ticker, resulting in an error.
+It may be possible that Google Finance or Yahoo Finance don't find your defined Ticker, resulting in an error.

-In that case you can go manually to the Google Finance website, find your product, and then use the full Ticker.
+In that case you can go manually to the Google Finance or Yahoo Finance website, find your product, and then use the full Ticker.

 Example with `GIS` (General Mills, Inc.):
 - \[`GIS`\] -> error 😒;